visivo-io/visivo/mkdocs/reference/props-docs/choroplethmapbox.md

         charts:
           - name: ChoroplethMapbox with Custom Colorscale
             traces:
-              - ref(ChoroplethMapbox with Custom Colorscale)
+              - ref(ChoroplethMapbox with Custom Colorscale Trace)
             layout:
               title:
                 text: GDP by Country in Europe<br><sub>Data in Billions of USD</sub>